 Santacruzan Flores de Mayo (Marian Day)

 We join other Filipinos from the Archdiocese for the Annual Marian Mass at the Cathedral.
-We hope to encourage those from ages 18 to 35 as well as children from 8-13 who attend faith formation to join the Santacruzan, a procession that represents the Blessed Virgin Mary in different spiritual roles.
+We hope to encourage those from ages 18 to 35 as well as children from 8-13 who attend faith formation to join the “Santacruzan,” a procession that represents the Blessed Virgin Mary in different spiritual roles.

 SUNDAY FOOD SALES

-We sell food for breakfast, snacks or lunch at the school lunch area after the 7:30AM, 9AM, 11:00AM and 1:00PM Masses alongside music and camaraderie.
+At our designated schedule, we sell food for breakfast, snacks or lunch at the school lunch area after the 7:30AM, 9AM, 11:00AM and 1:00PM Masses alongside music and camaraderie.

 OUR PARISH COMMITMENT